TheGeekOnSkates/breakaway-basic/README.md

 `CD "wherever"`

-**NOTE:** You might also be able to use CD like in other shells (i.e. `cd ./wherever` with no quotes), but this feature is still in development and has been known to not always behave correctly.
+**NOTE:** You can also use lowercase cd, like you would in other shells (DOS, Bash etc).
+For example, you can do `cd /path/to/wherever` or `cd ./wherever` like you're probably used to.

 ### CLEAR